PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 - EXTRA\_HEADERS\_SIZE

-Convenience variable for specifying the size of the EXTRA\_HEADERS 2-dimensional array.
+Convenience variable for specifying the size of the <code>EXTRA\_HEADERS</code> 2-dimensional array.
 You may remove it and hard-code the number if you wish to.

 - ALLOW\_DIRECTORY\_LISTING

 Boolean value to specify whether you want the server to allow listing the contents of a directory whenever a user tries to access a directory and not particularly a file.

+- FORMAT\_DIRECTORY\_LISTING\_AS\_JSON

+Boolean value to specify whether the returned directory's contents should be JSON.
+If it is set to false, it will return HTML.
+Can be ignored if <code>ALLOW\_DIRECTORY\_LISTING</code> is set to false.

 - PRINT\_LICENSE\_INFO\_AT\_START